 As discussed earlier, being able to speak and save in google docs on the fly is a big advantage.
 Not having to use the small keys of a handheld device’s keyboard by being able to dictate your thoughts into text without typing is especially convenient.

-If you have an Android phone, setting up the Google speech to text Android function is equally fast and simple.
+If you have an Android phone, setting up the Google speech to text the Android function is equally fast and simple.

 All you need to do is the following:

-It is important to note that there may be a few minor differences in the description, such as input and language versus language and input, but the process is pretty straight forward.
+It is important to note that there may be a few minor differences in the description.
+Such as input and language versus language and input, but the process is pretty straight forward.

 Like the many different voices in the world around us, when it comes to voice to text capability online audio to text converter such as Audext provide additional, enhanced features.